sinayeghan/sinsub/README.md

         anew

-    Install Python CLI tools via pipx:
+    Installs Python-based tools via pipx:

         sublist3r

-    Install Gobuster via apt:
+    Installs Gobuster via apt-get:

-        gobuster
+    sudo apt-get install -y gobuster

-    Ensure $HOME/go/bin is added to your $PATH so that Go-installed binaries are available.
+    Adds $HOME/go/bin to your PATH (if it isn’t there already).

+    Important:

+        If any of these tools fail to install, setup.sh will print a “Failed!” line.
+You may have to install that tool manually.

+        After setup.sh completes, make sure you restart your terminal or run source ~/.bashrc so that new PATH changes take effect.

+4. Verify Installation

+    Verify Go binaries (these should appear in ~/go/bin and now be in your $PATH):

+which findomain    # should return /usr/local/bin/findomain
+which subfinder    # should return ~/go/bin/subfinder
+which amass        # should return ~/go/bin/amass
+which assetfinder  # should return ~/go/bin/assetfinder
+which dnsx         # should return ~/go/bin/dnsx
+which anew         # should return ~/go/bin/anew
+which gobuster     # should return /usr/bin/gobuster (or similar)

+Verify Python-based tools:

+    pipx list         # you should see sublist3r listed which sublist3r   # should return something like ~/.local/bin/sublist3r

+If any of the above “which” commands return no path, you may need to manually install or correct your $PATH.
-(Optional) Install sinaSub System-wide
+5. (Optional) Install sinaSub System-Wide

-If you want to run sinaSub from anywhere, copy it to /usr/local/bin:
+If you want to call sinaSub from anywhere (no need to cd sinsub each time):

 sudo cp sinaSub.sh /usr/local/bin/sinaSub
 sudo chmod +x /usr/local/bin/sinaSub

-    udo chmod +x /usr/local/bin/sinaSub

-🎯 Usage
+Now you can simply run sinsub instead of ./sinaSub.sh.
+6. Basic Enumeration Examples
-1) Enumerate a Single Domain
+A) Enumerate a Single Domain

-# If you are still inside the sinsub/ folder:
+# If still inside sinsub/ folder:
 ./sinaSub.sh -d example.com

-# If you copied it to /usr/local/bin:
+# If installed system-wide:
 sinsub -d example.com

-    Temporary files (tmp-*.example.com) will be created in the current directory for each tool’s output.
+    Outputs for each tool are temporarily stored as:

+tmp-wayback-example.com
+tmp-crt-example.com
+tmp-abuseipdb-example.com
+tmp-findomain-example.com
+tmp-subfinder-example.com
+tmp-amass-example.com
+tmp-assetfinder-example.com
+tmp-sublist3r-example.com
+tmp-gobuster-example.com

-    At the end, all unique subdomains are consolidated into:
+At the very end, all unique domain results are combined into:

     sinsub-example.com-YYYY-MM-DD.txt

-2) Enumerate Multiple Domains from a File
+B) Enumerate a List of Domains

-# domains.txt is a plain text file with one domain per line:
+Assume domains.txt contains:

+example.com
+domain2.com
+mytarget.org

+Run:

 ./sinaSub.sh -l domains.txt

-    The script processes each domain in sequence.

-    For each domain, a separate output file will be generated.

-3) Specify Tools to Use
+The script will process example.com first (printing progress), then domain2.com, then mytarget.org.
+Each domain gets its own final output file:

+sinsub-example.com-YYYY-MM-DD.txt
+sinsub-domain2.com-YYYY-MM-DD.txt
+sinsub-mytarget.org-YYYY-MM-DD.txt

+7. Advanced Usage Examples
+1. Only Specific Tools

-# Only run Findomain, Wayback, and Subfinder:
+# Only use Findomain, Wayback, and Subfinder:
-./sinaSub.sh -d example.com -u Findomain,wayback,Subfinder
+sinsub -d hackerone.com -u Findomain,wayback,Subfinder

-4) Exclude Specific Tools
+2. Exclude Specific Tools

 # Run all tools except Amass and Assetfinder:
-./sinaSub.sh -d example.com -e Amass,Assetfinder

-5) Silent Mode (Only Print Subdomains)

-./sinaSub.sh -d example.com -s

-    Only the list of subdomains is printed.

-    Results are saved into subenum-example.com.txt (one per line, unique).

-6) Resolve for Live Subdomains

-./sinaSub.sh -d example.com -r

-    After collecting subdomains, dnsx will probe each one to check if it resolves.

-    Working subdomains are saved in resolved-example.com.txt.

-7) Run in Parallel for Faster Enumeration

-./sinaSub.sh -d example.com -p

-    Uses GNU parallel to run each tool simultaneously.

-    Speeds up enumeration but cannot be combined with -e/--exclude or -u/--use.

-8) Specify Custom Output Filename

-./sinaSub.sh -d example.com -o mysubdomains.txt

-    Overrides default sinsub-example.com-YYYY-MM-DD.txt.

-9) Set Number of Threads for DNS/HTTP Probing

-./sinaSub.sh -d example.com -r -t 100

-    Uses 100 threads when running dnsx (or httpx if integrated later).

-10) Display Version or Help

-./sinaSub.sh -v  # Print version
-./sinaSub.sh -h  # Show help/usage
+sinsub -d hackerone.com -e Amass,Assetfinder

+3. Silent Mode

+# Silent mode: only print unique subdomains to stdout; save them in subenum-hackerone.com.txt
+sinsub -d hackerone.com -s

+4. Resolve Live Subdomains

+# After collecting subdomains, check which ones resolve (requires dnsx).
+Output to resolved-hackerone.com.txt
+sinsub -d hackerone.com -r

+5. Parallel Enumeration

+# Use GNU parallel to run each tool concurrently for faster results
+sinsub -d example.com -p

+    Note: Cannot combine -p with -u or -e.

+6. Custom Output Filename

+# Save final results into mysubs.txt instead of default
+sinsub -d example.com -o mysubs.txt

+7. Adjust DNSX Thread Count

+# Use 100 threads when resolving live subdomains
+sinsub -d example.com -r -t 100

+8. Tips & Troubleshooting

+    “Command not found” errors: Verify that $HOME/go/bin and ~/.local/bin (where pipx places binaries) are in your $PATH.

+echo $PATH

+If necessary:

+echo 'export PATH=$PATH:$HOME/go/bin:$HOME/.local/bin' >> ~/.bashrc
+source ~/.bashrc

+Manual installation of a single missing tool:

+    If findomain failed, visit https://github.com/Findomain/Findomain and follow their instructions.

+    If subfinder failed, run:

+go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest

+If amass failed, run:

+go install -v github.com/owasp-amass/amass/v4/...@master

+If assetfinder failed, run:

+go install github.com/tomnomnom/assetfinder@latest

+If dnsx failed, run:

+go install -v github.com/projectdiscovery/dnsx/cmd/dnsx@latest

+If anew failed, run:

+go install -v github.com/tomnomnom/anew@latest

+If sublist3r failed, run:

+pipx install sublist3r

+If gobuster failed, run:

+        sudo apt-get install -y gobuster

+    WSL (Windows Subsystem for Linux):

+        If using WSL, make sure you’ve installed sudo apt update && sudo apt install -y wget unzip git pipx golang-go parallel first.

+        In WSL, $HOME/go/bin might not be in your default $PATH—add it manually.

+    License:

+        This project is released under the MIT License.
+Feel free to use, modify, and distribute.

+By following these steps, any user—whether on a fresh Kali install, Ubuntu, or WSL—will be able to:

+    Clone the sinsub repository.

+    Run setup.sh to install all dependencies.

+    Run sinaSub.sh (or the sinsub alias) to enumerate subdomains.

+Thank you for using sinaSub!
+Happy Hunting.